About Laurie Lotus

 By Laurie Lotus Miller

 We spent two years in San Mateo when my dad was transferred to San Francisco, but we moved back to Southern California when I was 12.
-I lived in Long Beach with my parents until I married my husband, Frank, on New Year's Eve, 1969.
+I lived in Long Beach near Long Beach State College with my parents until I married my husband, Frank, on New Year's Eve, 1969.
 I was 19.

-Frank and I moved to a 22-acre apple ranch in Watsonville in 1973 with our two-year-old daughter, Joy.
+Frank and I moved to a 22-acre apple ranch in Watsonville (near Santa Cruz), California, in 1973 with our two-year-old daughter, Joy.
 The next year our son Jason was born.
 We had moved away from our families and friends in Southern California to the Central California Coast when I was 22.
 Weather was a cooler but there was a lot less concrete, people and cars.
-We spent the '70's and '80's raising our two kids complete with Christian school for a while, ballet, cheer leading, color guard, marching band, gymnastics, vaulting, soccer, Little League and Pony League.
+We spent the '70's and '80's raising our two kids complete with Christian school for a while, ballet, cheerleading, color guard, marching band, gymnastics, vaulting, soccer, Little League and Pony League.

 Frank worked at Watsonville Community Hospital in the grounds until he opened his own landscaping business in 1983.
 I worked as a legal secretary and later a paralegal between 1977 and 2009.
 We had two foster kids, Chris Smith and Donna Summer, for about a year each when Joy was in elementary school and Jason was a toddler.
 We also did a short stint as group home parents when Joy was 16 and Jason was 13.
 In 1987 we moved to Apple Lane in Aptos where we lived for the next 30 years.

 We spent two years in San Mateo when my dad was transferred to San Francisco, but we moved back to Southern California when I was 12.
-I lived in Long Beach with my parents until I married my husband, Frank, on New Year's Eve, 1969.
+I lived in Long Beach near Long Beach State College with my parents until I married my husband, Frank, on New Year's Eve, 1969.
 I was 19.

-Frank and I moved to a 22-acre apple ranch in Watsonville in 1973 with our two-year-old daughter, Joy.
+Frank and I moved to a 22-acre apple ranch in Watsonville (near Santa Cruz), California, in 1973 with our two-year-old daughter, Joy.
 The next year our son Jason was born.
 We had moved away from our families and friends in Southern California to the Central California Coast when I was 22.
 Weather was a cooler but there was a lot less concrete, people and cars.
-We spent the '70's and '80's raising our two kids complete with Christian school for a while, ballet, cheer leading, color guard, marching band, gymnastics, vaulting, soccer, Little League and Pony League.
+We spent the '70's and '80's raising our two kids complete with Christian school for a while, ballet, cheerleading, color guard, marching band, gymnastics, vaulting, soccer, Little League and Pony League.

 Frank worked at Watsonville Community Hospital in the grounds until he opened his own landscaping business in 1983.
 I worked as a legal secretary and later a paralegal between 1977 and 2009.
 We had two foster kids, Chris Smith and Donna Summer, for about a year each when Joy was in elementary school and Jason was a toddler.
 We also did a short stint as group home parents when Joy was 16 and Jason was 13.
 In 1987 we moved to Apple Lane in Aptos where we lived for the next 30 years.

 LIFE CHANGER: I took a class at Cabrillo College in Natural Healing Arts in 1989 where I met Antara Davis and Michelle Hayward.
-We bonded and continued meeting in Sacred Space together with other women exploring Women's Spirituality and a myriad of other subjects including arts and crafts, psychic gifts and tools, energy healing, hiking, rituals to celebrate Rites of Passage and the Wheel of the Year.
-We three founded a group called The Sisters of the Sacred Circle later that year.
+We bonded and continued meeting in Sacred Space together with other women exploring Women's Spirituality and a myriad of other subjects including arts and crafts, psychic gifts and tools, energy healing, hiking and rituals to celebrate Rites of Passage and the Wheel of the Year.
+We three founded a Full Moon Circle called The Sisters of the Sacred Circle later that year where we learned to love and honor the Divine Feminine in each other and our Selves.

 Our two children grew up healthy and both got married young like we did.
 They blessed us with five fabulous grandchildren who all lived near us as they were growing up.
 We enjoyed spending holidays together, a few camping trips and vacations, Little League, soccer, basketball, music recitals, field hockey, birthdays and graduations.
 Now the Five Grands are all adults and have moved away.

 In 2009 I retired from the legal community and founded Twin Lotus Center (TLC) with Antara.
-Please read about TLC here.
+Click here to read more about TLC.

 June 2017, my husband retired from his business as a landscape contractor.
-Santa Cruz County had become crowded with lots of traffic and we decided to move to a quieter area.
-A series of events led us to find our home in Weed, in Edgewood Forest just north of Mt.
+Santa Cruz County had become crowded with lots of traffic, and we decided to move to a quieter area.
+A series of events led us to find our home in the Enchanted Edgewood Forest of Weed, in the foothills just north of Mt.
 Shasta, California.
 Everything fell into place with such remarkable precision that we moved in three months after the business closed.
+They say The Mountain calls people, and maybe it did.
+The Heart of Mt.
+Shasta is facing the home where we live, and I always feel loved.

 We are still adjusting to "Weed Speed" and retirement.
 Our routine is naturally slower so we are taking this opportunity to focus on ourselves and form healthy habits.
 We are educating ourselves on health and the food industry, along with the medical and advertising industries.
 For a while, we drank a green drink daily and ate vegetarian but we didn't feel as well as we had hoped.
 We continue to modify our eating habits to find out what works best for our bodies.
 We are becoming very present.
 This transformation is still in progress!

 New Year's Eve 2019 was our 50th wedding anniversary.
-We celebrated in January with a family reunion in Barcelona, Spain!
+We celebrated in January 2020 with a family reunion in Barcelona, Spain!
 Our youngest grandson lived there with his fiancée.
-They have since moved to Dallas, Texas, and are now married!
-Our two children and the other four grands joined us for a fabulous time!
+Our two children and the other four grands all joined us for a fabulous time!
 Jaxon, Maria, and her mom, Pilar, were great hosts and tour guides.
 Truly unforgettable!

-I miss my Sacred Sisters from Santa Cruz, but some of them do come visit the Sacred Mountain and so I get to see them, too.
+I miss my Sacred Sisters from Santa Cruz, but some of them do come visit the Sacred Mountain so I get to see them.
 I am forming friendships with other women here.
 I will have lots of pictures on this website but plan to blog, too.
 I find this life is a great big adventure and as my husband said recently,

 "I don't know where this journey is taking us, but I'm sure loving this stretch of the road!"